kylephillips/simple-locator/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Important: the form widget namespace has changed.
+Any manual calls to the widget should be updated to the new namespace: SimpleLocator\API\FormWidget.

 = 1.0.9 =
 Multiple results configuration options added including default map/results, results field display, and more.
 Portuguese Translation (Provided by Luis Martens)